Florida seeks 100% renewable electricity by 2050

 The rule announced by Agriculture Commissioner Nikki Fried, a Democratic candidate for governor this year, came following pressure from young people represented by the nonprofit Our Children's Trust who filed a petition seeking the proposal.
 It's the first of this magnitude in Florida, which is particularly vulnerable to climate impacts such as coastal flooding, stronger hurricanes and excessive heat.

-Although the rule is not final and could face several challenges, Fried said it is “a monumental first step" in curbing climate-altering greenhouse gases that flow from utilities when they burn coal and natural gas.
+The rule is not final and could face several challenges, and even afterward, the state Department of Agriculture and Consumer Services would mainly be able to track compliance with it, not enforce it.
+Still, Fried said it is “a monumental first step” in curbing climate-altering greenhouse gases that flow from utilities when they burn coal and natural gas.

 “This is one of the most urgent issues of our time,” Fried said at a news conference in Miami.
 “We can't afford to deny this reality and the urgency of what is happening to our state.”

-Under the proposal, utilities in Florida would first have to meet three interim goals for renewable energy, 40% by 2030, 63% by 2035 and 82% by 2040.
+Under the proposal, utilities in Florida would first have to meet three interim goals for the energy they provide, 40% by 2030, 63% by 2035 and 82% by 2040.
 Ten years after that, in 2050, the rule envisions 100% renewable energy for utilities.
 Energy experts agree interim goals are important so that major changes are not put off even further into the future.

 According to the federal Energy Information Administration, only about 5% of Florida's electricity in 2020 was produced by sources such as solar, compared with 75% by natural gas, which is mainly methane.